zanderle/tutorial/en/html/README.md

 Your browser will open your newly created website.

-> Update the images (shouldn't have localhost at this point)
+> TODO: Update the images (shouldn't have localhost at this point)

 ![Figure 11.2](images/step3.png)